apache/qpid-proton/proton-c/bindings/go/README.md

 There are 3 go packages for proton:

-- qpid.apache.org/proton/go/amqp: converts AMQP messages and data types to and from Go data types.
+- qpid.apache.org/proton/amqp: converts AMQP messages and data types to and from Go data types.
-- qpid.apache.org/proton/go/messaging: easy-to-use, concurrent API for messaging clients and servers.
+- qpid.apache.org/proton/concurrent: easy-to-use, concurrent API for clients and servers.
-- qpid.apache.org/proton/go/event: full low-level access to the proton engine.
+- qpid.apache.org/proton: full low-level access to the proton engine.

+The `amqp` package provides conversions between AMQP and Go data types that are used by the other two packages.

+The `concurrent` package provides a simple procedural API that can be used with goroutines to construct concurrent AMQP clients and servers.

-Most applications should use the `messaging` package.
-The `event` package is for applications that need low-level access to the proton engine.
+The `proton` package is a concurrency-unsafe, event-driven API.
+It is a very thin wrapper providing almost direct access to the underlying proton C API.

-The `event` package is fairly complete, with the exception of the proton reactor.
-It's unclear if the reactor is important for go.

-The `messaging` package can run the examples but probably not much else.
-There is work to do on error handling and the API may change.

-There are working [examples](../../../examples/go/README.md) of a broker using `event` and a sender and receiver using `messaging`.

-## The event driven API

-See the package documentation for details.

-## The Go API

-The goal: A procedural API that allows any user goroutine to send and receive AMQP messages and other information (acknowledgments, flow control instructions etc.) using channels.
-There will be no user-visible locks and no need to run user code in special goroutines, e.g. as handlers in a proton event loop.
+The `concurrent` package will probably be more familiar and convenient to Go programmers for most use cases.
+The `proton` package may be more familiar if you have used proton in other languages.

+Note the `concurrent` package itself is implemented in terms of the `proton` package.
+It takes care of running concurrency-unsafe `proton` code in dedicated goroutines and setting up channels to move data between user and proton goroutines safely.
+It hides all this complexity behind a simple procedural interface rather than presenting an event-driven interface.

-See the package documentation for emerging details.
+See the [examples](../../../examples/go/README.md) for a better illustration of the APIs.

-Currently using a channel to receive messages, a function to send them (channels internally) and a channel as a "future" for acknowledgements to senders.
-This may change.

-## Why a separate API for Go?
+### Why two APIs?

 Go is a concurrent language and encourages applications to be divided into concurrent *goroutines*.
 It provides traditional locking but it encourages the